aheze/Popovers/README.md

 | --- |

 ### 🏷 Frame Tags
-Popovers provides a mechanism for tagging and reading SwiftUI view frames.
+Popovers includes a mechanism for tagging and reading SwiftUI view frames.
 You can use this to provide a popover's `sourceFrame` or `excludedFrames`.
-As convenient as it is, don't use it for anything else, due to possible state issues.
+Also works great when combined with `PopoverReader`, for connecting lines with anchor views.

 ```swift
 Text("This is a view")